 Day 5: Machapuchare Base Camp to Annapurna Base Camp to Dovan (Highest Elevation: 4,130m)

-And it was time to go.
-The mountains had taught me so much about life.
-It was a life-changing experience.
-I now look at our surplus societies in a different way.
+And just like that, it was time to head home.
+The mountains had taught me so much about perseverance, resilience, and gratitude.
+It was a truly life-changing experience, one that forever changed the way I look at the world and the comforts of our modern lives.

 Day 6: Dovan to Chhomrong (Elevation: 2,600m)